An expanding business is always good. But an expanding business also poses new challenges, especially once it involves more than one work site.

 - Other tools, like those to help determine a trainee’s qualifications, or to refresh skills, are also available.

 If one site performs well while another site doesn’t, you can expect overall results to be bad for your business.
-This is why it is important that the staff members at all your work sites are trained, inducted, and made compliant in a consistent manner.
+This is why it is important that the staff members at all your work sites are trained, inducted, and made compliant in a consistent manner with the right EHS softwares in place.